Julia Kurunczi: Senior

-In late 2022 she entered the senior group, competing at the South American Games, along Victória Borges, Gabriella Castilho, Bárbara Galvão, Sofia Pereira and Beatriz da Silva, where Brazil won all the gold medals.
-In 2023 she participated in the South American Championships where she won gold in the All-Around, with 5 hoops, with 3 ribbons and 2 balls and in teams along Victória Borges, Gabriella Coradine, Mariana Vitória Gonçalves, Maria Flávia Britto, Maria Fernanda Moraes and individuals Maria Eduarda Alexandre, Ana Luísa Neiva, Thainá Ramos.
+In late 2022, she moved into the senior group and competed at the South American Games alongside Victória Borges, Gabriella Castilho, Bárbara Galvão, Sofia Pereira and Beatriz da Silva.
+At the competition, Brazil secured gold medals in all events.

+In 2023, she took part in the South American Championships, where she obtained gold medals in the all-around, 5 hoops, 3 ribbons and 2 balls, as well as in the team event.
+The team included Victória Borges, Gabriella Coradine, Mariana Vitória Gonçalves, Maria Flávia Britto and Maria Fernanda Moraes, while the individual delegation featured Maria Eduarda Alexandre, Ana Luísa Neiva and Thainá Ramos.